Document last updated 3/18/2014.

 Corporate law: Many large businesses have their own lawyers (“in-house counsel”).
 These lawyers may handle a wide variety of legal issues such as labor and employment, contract, or intellectual property matters.
 If the legal department of a business is large, its attorneys may be specialists.
 In-house lawyers in large companies also spend a great deal of time working with other lawyers outside the company to see that the company’s affairs are being handled properly.

-Public interest law: Lawyers who choose this field help to provide representation to those who are unrepresented or underrepresented in the legal process, such as the poor, who may not have access to courts or administrative agencies.
+Public interest law: Lawyers who choose this field help to provide representation to those who are unrepresented or underrepresented in the legal process, such as financially disadvantaged people who may not have access to courts or administrative agencies.
 Local legal aid societies are, perhaps, the most recognizable, but not the only organizations that serve the public interest.
 Other organizations may seek to advance a particular cause or achieve legal reform.
 Many law schools offer clinical programs that allow their third-year students to experience the practice of law by representing clients who cannot afford legal help.

 Teaching: Lawyers may teach law and law-related courses (such as business law and law enforcement) at colleges and universities, or they may serve as law librarians, editors or administrators.
 You may even use your legal training as a teacher or a volunteer at a high school.